What We Do

 All of our canines are worked and trained by our highly experienced staff prior to leaving our facility.
 We are not interested in selling services or goods we can't put our stamp on.
 This company was built on the promise between two people to never lie, cheat, or cut corners.
 It's not about the next sell, it's about the services provided now.

 Brad is currently working for the Butte County Sheriff’s Office.
-Brad has handled and trained two police service canines for the Butte County Sheriff’s Office, one crossed trained patrol and explosive detection canine and currently a crossed trained patrol and narcotics detection canine.
-Brad is currently assigned to the Butte County Sheriff’s Office SWAT team and has operated two different canines for the team.
-Brad is currently the Butte County Sheriff’s Office canine unit trainer and supervisor.
-Brad established the Butte County Sheriff’s Office first DHE (Domestic Highway Enforcement) program in 2013 and has been working it with a canine.
+Brad has handled and trained two police service canines for the Butte County Sheriff’s Office, one crossed trained patrol and explosive detection canine and a crossed trained patrol and narcotics detection canine.
+Brad was assigned to the Butte County Sheriff’s Office SWAT team and has operated two different canines for the team.
+Brad established and worked the Butte County Sheriff’s Office first DHE (Domestic Highway Enforcement) program in 2013 with a canine.
 Brad was promoted to Detective and assigned to the Butte County Sheriff’s Office Gang Unit where he worked with a canine.
-Brad was promoted to Sergeant with the Butte County Sheriff’s Office where he is currently working with a canine.
+Brad was promoted to Sergeant with the Butte County Sheriff’s Office where he worked a canine and supervised a patrol team.
+Brad was promoted to Lieutenant in 2020 and still remains the K-9 Unit supervisor and trainer.
 Brad has hundreds of hours of documented in field deployments with canines.
 Brad has testified and given canine explanation’s in court regarding canine training and pretrial readiness preparation with canine handlers and DDA’s.

-Brad worked as a regional canine trainer for a large canine company for over 4 years, training police canines and running monthly maintenance training's for many Law Enforcement agencies.
+Brad worked as a regional police canine trainer for a large canine company for over 4 years, training police canines and running monthly maintenance training's for many Law Enforcement agencies K-9 Units.
 Brad is an instructor for California POST canine evaluators class.
-Brad owns and operates Meyer’s Police Canine Training, training LE canines, importing and selling dogs, running advanced and basic handler schools and courses, decoy instruction, narcotics and explosive detection training, monthly maintenance training and assisting in canine unit organization.
-Brad has taught many canine case law update classes to handlers and administrators.
+Brad owns and operates Meyer’s Police Canine Training, training LE canines, importing and selling dogs, running advanced and basic handler courses, decoy instruction, narcotics and explosive detection training, monthly maintenance training and assisting in canine unit organization and best practices.
+Brad has taught many police canine case law update classes to handlers and administrators.
+Brad owns and helps operate Meyer’s K-9 Law with Elizabeth Norton.

 Amie Meyer is the wife of Brad Meyer (Owner) and mother to their two beautiful daughters.
 Amie has worked in the office setting since she was 16 years old.
 Amie has been a receptionist in different dental offices where she handled many front office duties.
 Amie owned and operated her own business for about 7 years.
 When Meyer’s Police K9 Training started growing after their 1st year of being in business Amie and Brad decided it was time for Amie to work only for the K9 business.
 Amie now works as a business partner to Brad and is in charge of HR.
 She handles all the accounts payable and accounts receivable for the business.
 Amie also coordinates all the courses we offer and is in charge of registration.
 While working for Meyer’s Police K9 Training Amie continues to stay active in their daughters lives and loves to come out to all the trainings and courses as much as she can.

-Elizabeth Norton has been a California prosecutor for almost 25 years and an attorney for 27 years.
-Currently a Supervising Deputy District Attorney assigned to gang and homicide cases, Elizabeth has handled virtually every type of criminal case, including taking two cold 187 cases to verdict with no forensic evidence or murder weapon.
-In addition, Elizabeth is an expert in narcotics cases, including marijuana and BHO cases.
+Elizabeth Norton is a recently retired California prosecutor, having served for over 26 years of her 30 year career.
+Her last position prior to retirement was as a Supervising Deputy District Attorney.
+In addition to running a felony team of prosecutors, she was personally assigned to gang and homicide cases.
+Elizabeth has handled virtually every type of criminal case, including taking two cold homicide cases to murder verdicts with no forensic evidence or recovered murder weapon.
+In addition, Elizabeth is an expert in narcotics cases, particularly in marijuana and BHO cases.

 Elizabeth believes in giving back to the community and has served on many community boards and committees.
-In addition, since 2008, Elizabeth has coached the Las Plumas High School Mock Trial Team through county and state competitions.
+From 2008 to 2018, Elizabeth coached the Las Plumas High School Mock Trial Team through county and state competitions.
 She has participated in Teen Court, Reality Check, and Every 15 Minutes, all criminal justice programs for teenagers.
-She has been recognized by her peers for her dedication to excellence by awarding her Attorney of the Year and was honored by Victim Witness for her dedication in pursuing justice.
+Her peers have recognized her dedication to excellence; she is the recipient of many awards from the community and from her peers in law enforcement.

-Garrett Snyder has been a police officer at a large Law Enforcement agency in California for 9 years.
+Garrett Snyder has been a police officer at a large Law Enforcement agency in California for 14 years.
 Garrett started his Law Enforcement career working patrol in the Salinas/Monterey area.
 Garrett spent the majority of his first 2 years as a motor officer.
 In addition to regular patrol duties, Garrett was selected and served on the area’s Protective Services Detail (PSD).
-Garrett participated in numerous motorcades and escorts, and assisted in site security, for multiple dignitaries including Governor Schwarzenegger and the First Lady.
-Garrett also worked gang enforcement details with the Salinas Police Department Violence Suppression Unit (VSU) and Gang Task Force (GTF), and participated in patrol details for the Hells Angels Hollister/Gilroy rally.
+Garett participated in numerous motorcades and escorts and assisted in site security for multiple dignitaries including Governor Schwarzenegger and the First Lady.
+Garrett also worked gang enforcement details with the Salinas Police Department Violence Suppression Unit (VSU) and Gang Task Force (GTF) and participated in patrol details for the Hells Angels Hollister/Gilroy rally.

-Garrett transferred to Trinity County where he has worked patrol for the last 7 years.
-During his time in Trinity County, Garrett has been recognized by his Department for his proactive efforts in highway drug trafficking interdiction, with over 1,000 pounds of narcotics seized and over $100,000 dollars of U.S. currency seized through traffic enforcement.
-Garrett works closely with allied agencies in Trinity County, and has assisted as lethal cover for canine handlers during multiple tracking/trailing deployments through rough forest terrain, resulting in successful apprehension of violent and sometimes armed fleeing felons.
+Garrett transferred to Trinity County where he has worked patrol for the last 12 years.
+During his time in Trinity County, Garrett has been recognized by his Department for his proactive efforts in highway drug trafficking interdiction, with thousands of pounds of narcotics seized and hundreds of thousands of dollars of U.S. currency seized through traffic enforcement.
+Garrett works closely with allied agencies in Trinity County and has provided guidance and assisted as lethal cover for canine handlers during numerous tracking/trailing deployments through rough forest terrain, resulting in successful apprehension of violent and sometimes armed fleeing felons.

 Garrett began working with canines while volunteering as a decoy for the Trinity County Sheriff’s Department.
 Garrett was invited to, and attended, a Decoy/Agitators class held by a large canine company.
 At the conclusion of the class, Garrett was offered a regional decoy job by the company.
-Garrett worked for the large canine company as a regional decoy for almost 2 years, training with many different Law Enforcement agencies and canine trainers throughout the north state.
-Garrett assisted Brad Meyer in forming Meyer's Police Canine Training and continues to work with Brad..
+Garrett worked for the company as a regional decoy for 2 years, training with many different Law Enforcement agencies and canine trainers throughout California.
+Garrett assisted Brad Meyer in forming Meyer’s Police Canine Training and continues to work with Brad.
 Garrett has been invited to decoy in numerous police canine trials, including WSPCA.
 Garrett takes pride in building strong working dogs and regularly makes himself available to assist handlers with demonstrations for schools, police academies, public events, and fund raisers.

 Brett Smith was born and raised in Reno, Nevada.
 In 1980 he moved to Phoenix Arizona to learn professional dog training from Richard Andersen.
 Brett moved back to Reno in 1981 and opened Sierra Nevada Dog training where he worked with the general public helping them train their dogs for obedience and personal protection for nine years.
 From 1987 until 1989 Brett was a Reserve Police Officer for Sparks Nevada Police Department.